-In a Dutch oven or large chef's pan set over medium high heat, warm the oil.
+In a Dutch oven or large chef's pan set over medium-high heat, warm the oil.
 Add the onions and saute until they are soft and translucent, and beginning to brown in spots, about 7 to 9 minutes.
-Add the garlic, cumin, turmeric, cinnamon, and salt, and saute until the onions are coated and the spices are aromatic, about 1 minute more.
+Add the garlic, cumin, turmeric, cinnamon, and salt, and sauté until the onions are coated and the spices are aromatic, about 1 minute more.

 Add the eggplant to the pan (if it has released a lot of liquid, pat it dry with paper towels or a clean tea towel first).
 Drizzle with 2 tablespoons of olive oil.
-Saute, turning to coat the eggplant in the onion and spice mixture, until the eggplant turns tender and shrinks in volume, about 8 to 10 minutes.
+Sauté, turning to coat the eggplant in the onion and spice mixture, until the eggplant turns tender and shrinks in volume, about 8 to 10 minutes.

 Stir in the tomatoes, using the spoon to break them apart into large chunks.
 Add the water, pomegranate molasses, and saffron, if using.
 Stir well.
 Bring to a simmer, reduce the heat to low, and cook covered for 10 to 15 minutes, stirring occasionally.
 Serve hot over rice, quinoa or couscous.
-Top with the optional yogurt herb sauce, plain yogurt, and/or fresh chopped herbs, if desired.

 To make the optional, non-vegan yogurt sauce: In a small bowl, mix together the yogurt, dill, garlic, and salt, if using.
 Refrigerate, covered, until ready to serve.